 Up to 0.4m/s

 28 capacitive touch sensors; 14 in body, 14 in head

 Bluetooth – WiFi – USB expansion ports

 3 main DOF Lift, yaw and pitch with position sensors

 Size & Weight

-The MiRo 3rd generation weighs 3kg, is 36cm tall and 34cm in length.
+The MiRo 3rd generation weighs 3kg (or 2.8kg without the battery pack), is 36cm tall and 34cm in length.

 MiRo-E is CE, Au & FCC certified.